alexprengere/reservoir/README.md

 #
 # Creating a sample of 1000 elements
 #
-# When bored, hit ctrl+C to stop the sampling
+# If bored, you can hit ctrl+C to stop the sampling where it was.
 # The signal will be caught and the sample will be printed on stdout.
 line_154
 line_786
-...
-# And 998 other lines selected with an equal probability in BILLIONS_OF_LINES.txt
+# ... and 998 other lines selected with an equal probability in BILLIONS_OF_LINES.txt
 ```

 You can get more details on what is going on under the hood: